Raaz902/My-Resume/README.md

 # My-Resume
-I have created my resume page using HTNL and CSS only.
+I have created my resume page using HTML and CSS only.